-Walking in Paris is like walking through history and we're always in awe of the 2000 years worth of landmarks and monuments to be found in every part of the city.
-Some are well-known, but we love discovering the unexpected artifacts from the past encountered while walking the city.
+Walking in Paris is like walking through history.
+We're always in awe of the 2000 years worth of landmarks and monuments to be found in every part of the city.
+Some are well-known to most visitors, but we love discovering the unexpected artifacts from the past encountered while strolling the rues, avenues, and boulevards.

 That's right, that Statue of Liberty.
 It's in Paris.
 More than once, in fact.
 You know that New York's Statue of Liberty came from France, right?
 So it makes sense that in Paris you'd be able to see scale models of it, cast during the time of the construction of the big sister.
 There's one version out in front of the entry to the Musée des Arts et Metiers in the 3rd Arrondissement.
 By the way, that's a fun museum — great for families, too.

 But the statue of Ms Liberty we like even better is on a island in the Seine on the diagonally opposite side of Paris.
 In the middle of the river, between the 15th and 16th Arrondissements, there's a long, thin, straight-as-arrow island named Allée des Cygnes and on its lower end there stands another, taller Liberty.

 You reach Allée des Cygnes by crossing at Pont de Grenelle, two bridges downriver from the the Trocadero and the Eiffel Tower.
 At the middle of the bridge you'll see Lady Liberty's head and flame sticking up above the level of the bridge.
 You reach the island, and the base of the statue, by stairs that go down from the bridge.
 You'll also be rewarded with nice views of the Eiffel Tower in the distance.

 Since early in its history, and until relatively recently, Paris has been surrounded by walls that both defended and marked the limits of the city.
 As the city grew, old walls would be abandoned or torn down and a new wall would be built further out.
 In the 12th century, French king Philippe Auguste built a new wall around his expanded city.
 He did this just before taking off for the Third Crusade with his then-friend King Richard Lionheart.